PSY 110 - Foundations of Psychology I (3 credits)

 PSY 494 Independent Research II

-Students will collect and analyze their data, compose a publication quality manuscript, and do a public oral presentation and defense of their research project proposed in Independent Research I. Students should consult the Independent Research Guidelines on the Psychology web page for details regardng this course.
+Students will collect and analyze their data, compose a publication quality manuscript, and do a public oral presentation and defense of their research project proposed in Independent Research I. Students should consult the Independent Research Guidelines on the Psychology webpage for details regarding this course.
 Independent Research II is open to all students meeting the prerequisites, but has been designed specifically for students seeking Research Honors in Psychology.
 Students must take Independent Research I and Independent Research II in consecutive semesters unless special permission is obtained.
 Course prerequisites: PSY 493 and permission of a project advisor from the Psychology department.
 Research Honors Prerequisites/Requirements: A grade of B or higher in PSY 493 and a minimum GPA of 3.2 overall and in Psychology at the time of graduation is required.

 PSY 495 Directed Research (1-6 credits)

 Students must make specific arrangements for Directed Research with a full-time faculty member in the Psychology department prior to registration.

 PSY 497 Senior Seminar: History and Systems (3 credits)